Kenya Moore Says Truth About Phaedra Parks Will Come To Light, Porsha Williams Got Car From Married Man

 “

-#rhoa b***h has told 100 lies a 100 ways but keep lying… so sad.
+#rhoa bitch has told 100 lies a 100 ways but keep lying… so sad.
 Truth always comes to light.
 Cease and desist with all the bullsxxt”

 Kenya then tweeted that Phaedra, whom she dubbed “Fraudra,” brought up old drama just to justify her current bad behavior.